d3se/interactive-image-quality-comparison/README.md

 # Quality Comparison Image Comparison Website

-A web application for comparing image quality using JavaScript, HTML, CSS, and PHP.
+A web application for comparing (before & after) image quality using JavaScript, HTML, CSS, and PHP.

 ## Features
 - Select different episodes and frames for comparison.